Sweeping Arrangements of Non-Piercing Curves in Plane: Alternate Proof of Snoeyink-Hershberger Result

+This is the more complicated case.
+Our plan is to again obtain a contradiction by finding a simpler non-sweepable arrangement.
+Recall that our assumption that $\Gamma$ is a simplest non-sweepable arrangement implies that untangling $L$ creates a sweepable cell on $\gamma$.
+Let $D_u$ be the cell in the original arrangement $\Gamma$ contained in $\tilde\gamma$ with $u$ as a vertex, and having portions of the arcs $[a_1, u]$ and $[b_1, u]$ as two sides.
+Similarly, let $D_v$ be the cell containing vertex $v$, and having portions of the arcs $[a_2, v]$ and $[b_2,v]$ as sides.

+Now suppose that we untangle $L$ to obtain a new arrangement.
+In this arrangement, consider the cell $D_{uv}$ that contains the points $u$ and $v$ in its interior.
+See Figures~\ref{fig:dudvduv}.

-Let $D_u$ be the cell in $\Gamma$ contained in $\tilde\gamma$ with $u$ as a vertex, and has portions of the arcs $[a_1, u]$ and $[b_1, u]$ as two sides.
-Similarly, let $D_v$ be the cell containing vertex $v$, and portions of the arcs $[a_2, v]$ and $[b_2,v]$ as sides.
-By Lemma \ref{lem:lenstriangle}, the only digon/triangle cells on $\gamma$ in the new arrangement can be the cells that contain one of the reference points $u_{\alpha}, u_\beta, v_\alpha$, or $v_\beta$ (See Figure \ref{fig:digonbypassing}).
-Since $L$ was empty, after bypassing, there is a single cell containing $u_\alpha$ and $v_\alpha$.
-Let $C_\alpha$ denote this cell.
-Similarly, let $C_\beta$ denote the cell containing the reference points $u_\beta$ and $v_\beta$ (after $L$ is bypassed).
+By Lemma~\ref{lem:lenstriangle}, the only digon cells or triangle cells on $\gamma$ can be the cells that contain one of the reference points $u_{\alpha}, u_\beta, v_\alpha$, or $v_\beta$.
+This in particular implies that $D_{uv}$ is not a digon cell or a triangle cell on $\gamma$.
+Since $L$ was empty, there is a single cell containing $u_\alpha$ and $v_\alpha$.
+Let us call this cell $C_\alpha$.
+Similarly, let $C_\beta$ denote the cell containing the reference points $u_\beta$ and $v_\beta$.
+There are three possibilities for $C_\alpha$ - it can be i) non-sweepable, ii) sweepable digon cell or iii) sweepable triangle cell.
+The same three possibilities exist for $C_\beta$.
+We now consider all the joint possibilities for $C_\alpha$ and $C_\beta$. \begin{itemize} \item {\em Both $C_\alpha$ and $C_\beta$ are non-sweepable.} In this case the new cells created after untangling $L$ are $C_\alpha, C_\beta$ and $D_{uv}$.
+By assumption, the first two are non-sweepable and by the arguments before $D_{uv}$ is also non-sweepable.
+Thus, the arrangement obtained after untangling $L$ is a simpler non-sweepable arrangement than $\AG$.

-We treat $C_\alpha$ and $C_\beta$ independently.
-Let $C$ denote one of these regions.
-If $C$ is non-sweepable, we don't do anything.
-If $C$ is a digon cell not containing $P$, we throw away the corresponding curve ($\alpha$ or $\beta$).
-If $C$ is a triangle cell not containing $P$, we do a more elaborate modification of the arrangement.
-We start with the case when $C$ is a digon cell.